Most home staging courses tell you to focus all your attention on the real estate agent. It’s an obvious gateway to potential clients.

-I recently started a series of articles about marketing to real estate agents at their open houses.
+That said, I don’t ignore them entirely.
+I wrote a series of articles about marketing to real estate agents at their open houses.

-After all, you have a captive audience to introduce your services and if you handle it well, it can lead to many future home staging projects.
+After all, you have a captive audience to introduce your services.
+When you handle it well, it can lead to home staging jobs.

-Another reason to visit agents at their open houses is to evaluate whether they are agents you want to work with at all.
+Another reason to visit a real estate agent at their open house: You can evaluate whether they are agents you want to work with at all.

-1. Does the real estate agent greet people nicely when they enter the home and do they get them to sign in?
+1. Does the real estate agent greet people nicely and do they get them to sign in?

 A professional real estate agent will care about the first impression he/she creates and ensure that any visitor feels welcome.
 After all, the whole reason they are giving up a couple of hours on a weekend to sit in this house is they hope to generate some business out of it!

 If they aren’t greeting visitors warmly, then how caring are they going to be with actual clients?
 And, how caring would they be with you?

 Visitors are all supposed to sign in.
 If they aren’t ensuring this happens then they are either too lazy, they don’t care, or they’re afraid of asserting themselves.
 None of these reasons bode well for a future business relationship.